BaharanArbabi/BaharanArbabi/README.md

 ### Hi there 👋 I’m Baharan.

-🎓 I’m a graduate of the **University of Tehran** with a **B.Sc. in Cell and Molecular Biology** and a minor in **Computer Science**.
-I’m interested in using computational approaches to better understand complex biological systems.🧬
+I’m a graduate of the **University of Tehran** with a **B.Sc. in Cell and Molecular Biology** and a minor in **Computer Science**.
+I’m interested in using computational approaches to better understand complex biological systems.

 <br/>